-One day in exotic Bali is not enough, but as a cruise port, that was all we had.
-There are two basic choices for a Bali itinerary.
+One day in exotic Bali is not enough, but as a recent cruise port, that was all we had.
+Therefore, we had to choose between two basic choices for a one-day Bali itinerary.
 We could head inland to Ubud and see the rice terraces, monkey forest, and markets.
 Or we could simplify our Bali itinerary to a day at the beach.

 Below are our highlights of the best things to do in Ubud Bali.

 The famous Tegalalang rice terrace is one of the top two destinations on my things to do in Ubud list.
 Located just north of Ubud in the Tegalalang village, they are a scene out of the movie Eat, Pray, Love (actually filmed here).
 Even in the rain, the dramatic views are timeless, stretching endlessly.